Greginkansas/-openhab-openhab1wiki/One-Wire-Binding.md

          ignoreReadErrors

 With this Parameter it is possible to support iButtons (https://en.m.wikipedia.org/wiki/IButton).
-In the normal Modus the binding give an error on the event Bus if an One Wire item is not reachable.
-With this paramter the binding ignore read errors if an item is not present.
+In the normal Modus the binding gives an error on the event Bus if an One Wire item is not reachable.
+With this parameter set, the binding ignores read errors if an item is not present.

 **Optional parameter ignore85CPowerOnResetValues**